Reference

 r.internalRedirect(uri)

 performs an internal redirect to the specified uri.
 If the uri starts with the “@” prefix, it is considered a named location.
+In a new location, all request processing is repeated starting from NGX_HTTP_SERVER_REWRITE_PHASE for ordinary locations and from NGX_HTTP_REWRITE_PHASE for named locations.
+As a result, a redirect to a named location does not check client_max_body_size limit.
+See dev guide for more details.
 Redirected requests become internal and can access the internal locations.
 The actual redirect happens after the handler execution is completed.

 After redirect, a new njs VM is started in the target location, the VM in the original location is stopped.
 Values of nginx variables are kept and can be used to pass information to the target location.
 Since 0.5.3, the variable declared with the js_var directive for http or stream can be used.